-tion of carbon and hydrogen, similar in every way to that which takes place in a lighted candle, and in that respect, breathing animals are active combustible bodies that are burning and wasting away."
+all levels of life - from the single cell with its me-book) defined respiration as "a slow combustion of carbon and hydrogen, similar in every way to that which takes place in a lighted candle, and in that respect, breathing animals are active combustible bodies that are burning and wasting away."
 Currently respiration is seen primarily as the process occurring in mitochondria, where high energy electrons abstracted from carbohydrates and fats pass along a series of molecules, losing their energy in a step-wise manner.
 This energy is used to synthesize ATP.
 Oxygen serves as the final electron acceptor for eliminating low energy (spent) electrons and allowing additional electrons to pass along the chain (Babcock, 1999).
 Because energy units released in mitochondrial oxidation are equivalent to quanta of middle-far IR-photons (≤0.5 eV), this process is analogous to smoldering.

 Genuine combustion "which takes place in a lighted candle" is a consecutive reduction of oxygen to water with four electrons ("one electron reduction").
 By this means, quanta of energy equivalent to energy of visible and even UV photons (>1 eV, high density energy) are generated.
 Genuine combustion has not so far been considered as relevant in bioenergetics.
 One of the reasons is that, historically, bioenergetics had been restricted to the processes of ATP synthesis and utilization (despite the fact that the mechanism of conversion of low density energy of ATP into useful work remains unclear).
 Incidental to one electron oxygen reduction, reactive oxygen species (free radicals, peroxides) arise that can damage bioorganic molecules.
 The idea that "harmful" reactive oxygen species (ROS) arise only due to "mistakes of metabolism" has dominated biochemistry for several decades.
 It has only recently become clear that ROS play a fundamental role in normal physiological processes; indeed, they are indispensable in the operation of all bio-regulatory processes (Droge, 2002; Voeikov, 2001; 2006).
 The common belief that under normal physiological conditions only a few percent of oxygen leads to ROS production is incorrect.
-Due to the ubiquitous presence of enzymes belonging to NADPH-oxidase family, as also to other means of direct oxygen reduction even under resting conditions, up to 20% of all consumed oxygen is directly reduced and goes to ROS production (Souza et al., 2002), a proportion that can increase up to 70% when metabolism is enhanced $[11]2(HO_2 + HO_2) > 2H_2O_2 + 2O_2 + E$ (Tramarchi et al., 2000).
+Due to the ubiquitous presence of enzymes belonging to NADPH-oxidase family, as also to other means of direct oxygen reduction even under resting conditions, up to 20% of all consumed oxygen is directly reduced and goes to ROS production (Souza et al., 2002), a proportion that can in crease up to 70% when metabolism is enhanced [11]2( $HO_9 + HO_9 - HO_9 + 2O_9 + E_9 - HO_9 + HO_9$ (Tramarchi et al., 2000).